ajoh504/CollectibleShopManager/README.md

 # Collectible Shop Manager

-An inventory tracking system with an emphasis on collectable items, such as books, comic books, coins, and more.
+An inventory tracking system with an emphasis on collectible items, such as books, comic books, coins, and more.

 The main purpose of this project is as a learning tool.